Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation

 \section{Ablation Study about Indicators}

-In this section, we discuss the effect of the three indicator in sentence level hallucination attribution.
+In this section, we discuss the effect of the three indicators on sentence-level hallucination attribution.
 The result is shown in~\cref{tab:ablation-indicator}.
 We investigate the effect of removing each indicator in turn and find that \textit{w/o cue indicator} and \textit{w/o position indicator} yield only small changes, whereas \textit{w/o hallucination} causes a much larger decline, indicating that hallucination token attribution is paramount, with cue and position still providing auxiliary gains.